dtorresev/Omron-Project/README.md

 Before performing any operation using ARCL, an initial setup was done, where the ARCL server address were defined, plus the set up of an access port and a password to connect with the mobile robot.

-For a collaborative access and ease of use, the access port and password were left as default parameters as seen in the _Figure 2-1.
+Access port and password can be left as default parameters as seen in the _Figure 2-1.
 ARCL Server Setup Parameters_ shown below (from the ARCL Reference Guide).

 ![ARCL Server Parameters](https://github.com/user-attachments/assets/2102fe4d-86fd-4c56-a6a3-daaf175fcd23)